Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 Our Performance Testing

-Beginning with our own laboratory performance testing for the Boroux Legacy.
-We conducted one test to determine our initial, unfiltered water quality; and one to analyze our water quality post-filtration, to see what the Boroux filters had reduced.
+Beginning with our own performance testing, we conducted two tests for each of the filters used in the Boroux Legacy: one to determine our initial, unfiltered water quality; and one to analyze our water quality post-filtration, to see what the Boroux filters had reduced.

 Before we did this, we performed the red dye test (this is included with every set of filters you buy) to check that the filter elements were working properly.